MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/rest/request-properties.md

 | `truncation_max_size` | long | Overrides the default maximum data size a query is allowed to return to the caller (truncation). |
 | `validatepermissions` | bool | Validates the user's permissions to perform the query without actually running the query.
 Possible results for this property are: `OK` (permissions are present and valid), `Incomplete` (validation couldn't be completed due to dynamic schema evaluation), or `KustoRequestDeniedException` (permissions weren't set). |

-## How to set query options
+## How to set request properties

-You can set query options in the following ways:
+You can set request properties in the following ways:

 * The POST body of an [HTTP request](./request.md)
 * A Kusto Query Language [set statement](../../query/setstatement.md)
 * The set option method of the [`ClientRequestProperties` class](../netfx/client-request-properties.md)

 > [!NOTE]
-> Some query options can't be set with a set statement, such as `servertimeout` and `norequesttimeout`.
+> Some request properties can't be set with a set statement, such as `servertimeout` and `norequesttimeout`.
 For more information, see [Set timeout limits](../../../set-timeout-limits.md).

 ## Related content